bluesky2106/documents/README.md

 https://console.cloud.google.com/

 Since github action is also configured, the deployment will be triggered automatically once a new commit comes to master branch.
+However, before commiting changes onto github repo, remember to run command ```hugo``` in order to generate static contents in directory **public**.

 The url of the website is https://hobbydoc.nextai.world